MetaMask/keyring-api/docs/security.md

 ### Ensure that the redirect URL cannot be manipulated

-If your Snap implements the [asynchronous transaction flow](./architecture.md#transaction-flow), ensure that the redirect URL is valid and cannot be manipulated, otherwise the user could be redirected to a malicious website.
+If your Snap implements the [asynchronous transaction flow][async-flow], ensure that the redirect URL is valid and cannot be manipulated, otherwise the user could be redirected to a malicious website.

 ```ts
 async submitRequest(request: KeyringRequest): Promise<SubmitRequestResponse> {